Information About Solar Water Heating

 A solar water heating system, also known as a solar thermal hot water heating system, uses sunlight to heat water for domestic or commercial purposes.
 Since this technology relies on a clean source of energy, switching to solar water heating will lead to a reduction of your domestic carbon footprint.
 There are different varieties of solar thermal panels: you can choose a flat plate or an evacuated tube collector, mounted on your roof or wall.
 Generally, the solar heating system is incorporated into your existing hot water system.

 Typically, a solar water heating system would meet approximately a third of the hot water demand of a family of four.
 More specifically, if you invest in a solar water heating system for a three-bedroom semi-detached house would save you from £55 to £80 on your annual water-heating bills.
 Owners of a solar water heating system are also eligible for the Renewable Heat Incentive (RHI) scheme, which is designed to financially reward households using renewable energy to heat their buildings.
-If you are interested in reading more about RHI, you are welcome to visit our blog and read "The Renewable Heat Incentive Application Guide", where we explain what the RHI scheme is, who is eligible to apply for this programme, and what are the earnings one can expect to receive when applying for such a scheme.
+If you are interested in reading more about RHI, you are welcome to visit our blog and read 'The Renewable Heat Incentive Application Guide,' where we explain what the RHI scheme is, who is eligible to apply for this programme, and what are the earnings one can expect to receive when applying for such a scheme.

 How Do Solar Water Heating Systems Work?

 Solar water heating systems collect the heat from the sun with the use of solar collectors.
 Collectors are generally fitted to the roof (pitched or flat), where they receive the most sunlight.
-They can also be mounted at ground level or even on a south facing wall, but the best option will always be the location where the collectors are most exposed to the sun.
+They can also be mounted at ground level or even on a south-facing wall, but the best option will always be the location where the collectors are most exposed to the sun.
 An immersion heater or a boiler can be used as an additional option to increase the temperature of the water when necessary.

-There are two types of solar thermal collectors, which mainly differ on their aesthetics but have a very similar performance: flat plate collectors and evacuated tubes.The first type consists of hot water solar panels with a flat glazing which are mounted on a roof and the evacuated tubes consist of several “vacuum tubes” fixed into a manifold mounted onto a roof.
+There are two types of solar thermal collectors, which mainly differ on their aesthetics but have a very similar performance: flat plate collectors and evacuated tubes.The first type consists of hot water solar panels with a flat glazing which is mounted on a roof and the evacuated tubes consist of several “vacuum tubes” fixed into a manifold mounted onto a roof.

-Apart from the collector, you need to route highly insulated pipes from the collectors to a hot water cylinder (either existent, or a new one).
+Apart from the collector, you need to route highly insulated pipes from the collectors to a hot water cylinder (either existent or a new one).
 Cold water from the bottom of this cylinder is then pumped through the collector, which heats the water and then sends it to the top of the hot water store.

 The video below explains how the solar water heating system works: